 Went to see Sonic Generator at MOCA this Wednesday upon prompting by Dan.
 I'd missed several previous performances and this made up for it.
 Each piece was its distinct own world.
-(Mostly) 21st century composition at its finest.
+(Mostly) 21st century composition at its finest. [ updated 5 Jul 2015 ] Flyer for the concert: front and back.
 The program, plus several random videos of other performances of the pieces:

 (The videos I picked were either from lack of option or best looking available.
 There may be other, better performances.)